PLCnext/App-Info-Schema/README.md

 To quickly verify the validity without any installed tools, you may use an [online JSON schema validator](https://www.jsonschemavalidator.net/), that supports draft `2020-12`.

+## Contributing

+Currently, contributions to this repository are not possible.
+Nevertheless, upcoming issues can be provided the usual way.